Top tips to protect your data and banking apps in case your phone’s ever stolen

 Double up and use biometrics, such as your fingerprint, in addition to a password, for stronger security.

-….but don’t store them on your phone
+Don’t store passwords on your phone

 Andrew no longer stores his account names and passwords in Apple’s keychain because if a thief manages to get your passcode to access your phone (say by looking over your shoulder when you open your phone in a public place) they can then access all of password-protected accounts.